SoumyadipYT-OSS/Redeem-page-design-test.txt/README.md

 3. JavaScript

 ## Demo
 To run this file, first you have to use all supported (.wav, .png, .jpeg etc...) files in your any IDE environment, then add .html, .css & .js file, after that check the .config file.
 If you are seeing any problem, then go to tailwind css official website for config (https://tailwindcss.com/docs/configuration).
 Finally run the project in your browser.
-Happy coding :)
+<h4> Happy Coding :) </h4>

 ## License